 - Canning: food is preserved here by cooking, then sealing it in a sterilised can or jar.
 The containers are sterilised by boiling them, in order to kill any remaining bacteria.
 This process was invented by Nicolas Appert, a French confectioner.

-- Jugging: this is the process of stewing meat is cut into pieces, place in a casserole or an earthenware jug.
-The d in a tightly sealed jug with gravy or brine, and then stewed.
+- Jugging: this is the process of stewing meat in a casserole or an earthenware jug.
+The meat is cut into pieces, placed in a tightly sealed jug with gravy or brine, and then stewed.
 The blood of the animal or red wine can sometimes be added to the cooking liquid.

 - Burial: the lack of light, pH level, lack of oxygen, desiccants in the soil and cool temperature, are all factors that preserve food, whenever it is buried.
 Burying of food to preserve it is commonly combined with other methods of preservation, such as fermentation or salting.

 - Artificial Food Additives: these additives could be antioxidants, such as oxygen absorbers, which prevents the oxidation of food constituents, or antimicrobial, which hinders the growth of bacteria, fungi or mould.